britnia/connect_four/README.md

 * controller concern tests
 * test for drop piece method
 * handle a tie game
+* DRY up view with a partial for the game board

 ## Give computer more brains
 * Have computer try to block/win instead of just picking a random column